Paul Tsongas: Convention

 Tsongas pulled out of the race on March 19, 1992, and endorsed Clinton.
 However, a number of the Tsongas delegates continued to support the former Senator, and voted for Tsongas on the first ballot at the Convention.
 The roll call yielded 289 votes for Tsongas, placing him in 3rd place behind Clinton and then-former California Governor, Jerry Brown.
 During the convention Tsongas tried to include a platform plank calling for a delay in tax cuts or tax credits until the budget could be balanced, which was overwhelmingly defeated.

-On October 13, 1993, Tsongas's friend and fund raiser Nicholas Rizzo pleaded guilty to charges of embezzling more than $1 million from the Tsongas presidential campaign.
+On October 13, 1993, Tsongas's friend and fundraiser Nicholas Rizzo pleaded guilty to charges of embezzling more than $1 million from the Tsongas presidential campaign.
 Prosecutors claimed that the embezzlement caused the campaign to stall at a critical point.

 Post-Senate career

 In late 1994, Tsongas briefly led an effort to establish a third party, to be led by someone with "national authority", suggesting General Colin Powell for that role.
 By that time, Tsongas was considered "the most popular political figure in Massachusetts".